 How To Tell if a Mirena IUD Has Moved | Clear Signs Explained

-Changes in string length, unusual pain, or spotting often indicate a Mirena IUD has shifted from its proper position.
+Changes in string length, unusual pain, or spotting can indicate a Mirena IUD has shifted from its proper position.

 Recognizing the Signs of a Shifted Mirena IUD

-The Mirena intrauterine device (IUD) is designed to sit snugly inside the uterus, releasing hormones to prevent pregnancy.
-However, there are times when it can move or become displaced.
+The Mirena intrauterine device (IUD) is designed to sit inside the uterus, releasing levonorgestrel to prevent pregnancy.
+However, there are times when it can move, become partially expelled, or sit lower than intended.
 Knowing how to spot this early is crucial for your health and contraceptive effectiveness.

-One of the first signs that your Mirena IUD may have moved is a change in the length or feel of the strings that hang down slightly into the vagina.
-Normally, you can feel these strings near the cervix during routine checks.
-If they feel shorter or longer than usual, or if you suddenly can’t find them at all, this could indicate displacement.
+One of the first signs that your Mirena IUD may have moved is a change in the length or feel of the strings that hang down slightly through the cervix into the vagina.
+Normally, you may be able to feel these strings near the cervix during routine checks.
+If they feel shorter or longer than usual, or if you suddenly can’t find them at all, this could indicate displacement, expulsion, or strings that have simply curled upward.
+Mirena’s own guidance on checking the threads says that feeling more than the threads or not being able to feel the threads may mean Mirena is not in the right position and may not prevent pregnancy.

 Other symptoms include unusual pelvic pain or cramping that doesn’t align with your typical menstrual cycle patterns.
 Spotting between periods or heavier bleeding than usual might also signal that the device has shifted.
 Some women report discomfort during intercourse or an odd sensation inside their pelvis when the IUD isn’t where it should be.